Welcome to Hertfordshire Walker

 Head W along the path cut through the crop

-9: At the brow the hill continue heading W as the path starts to drop downhill.
+9: At the brow of the hill continue heading W as the path starts to drop downhill.
 Ignore the track that crosses your path just after the brow.
 Your way is now to the left of a telegraph pole along a path which leads to a metal gate.

 Keep to the left of the telegraph pole Image by Hertfordshire Walker released under Creative Commons BY-NC-SA 4.0